Tiago-Goncalves98/Connect-N/README.md

 ## F - Close Program

-Not much to say on this one it just close the terminal (not that it does not save).
+Not much to say on this one it just closes the terminal (not that it does not save).